Vincent Hognon: Hesperange

 On 22 June 2021, Hognon was hired on a contract of undisclosed length by Hesperange, who had finished the previous season third in the Luxembourg National Division.
 His first game was his first in European competition, a 1–0 loss at Slovenia's Domžale on 8 July in the UEFA Europa Conference League first qualifying round, followed a week later by elimination after a 1–1 draw in the second leg.
 He was fired on 19 September, having won three and drawn two of six league games.

 Grenoble

 Hognon returned to Ligue 2 on 29 December 2021, being hired by 16th-placed Grenoble.
 He missed his debut, a 1–0 loss at home to Auxerre on 8 January, due to COVID; eight days later he led the team to a goalless draw away to Guingamp.
 The team finished the season in 15th.
 His team reached the quarter-finals of the Coupe de France in 2022–23, their first such achievement in 14 years.
+The league season ended with the club in 10th.

+On 13 March 2024, Hognon was sacked by Grenoble, with the club in 6th place.
+They had lost their last five matches.

+Valenciennes

+On 16 December 2024, Hognon was hired at Valenciennes, ranked 12th in the Championnat National.
+He finished his only season in 9th place and left by mutual agreement.

+Sochaux

+On 22 May 2025, a day after leaving Valenciennes, Hognon signed for Sochaux in the same division on a two-year contract with the option for one more.
+The clause would be activated automatically in case of promotion.